ghc/ghc/docs/users_guide/glasgow_exts.rst

 universal truth about a set of patterns and as a result, should not be used to silence context specific incomplete match warnings.

-When specifing a ``COMPLETE`` pragma, the result types of all patterns must be consistent with each other.
+When specifying a ``COMPLETE`` pragma, the result types of all patterns must be consistent with each other.
 This is a sanity check as it would be impossible to match on all the patterns if the types were inconsistent.